dune-copasi/dune-copasi/doc/docusaurus/docs/install_use.md

 ```

 This working directory will be accessible to your text editor and paraview as
-well as to the `dune_copasi_md` executable inside the docker container.
+well as to the `dune-copasi-md` executable inside the docker container.
 Thus,
 move or create your configuration files into it at will.

 ```